spfuu/shSonos/README.md

 This command will install all the python packages and places the start script to the python folder "/user/local/bin"

-Make the file executable run the sonos_broker with:
+Make the file executable and run the sonos_broker with:

     chmod +x sonos_broker
     ./sonos_broker